Boshen/cargo-shear/README.md

 > [!IMPORTANT]
 > `cargo shear` cannot detect "hidden" imports from macro expansions without the `--expand` flag (nightly only).
-> This is because `cargo shear` uses `syn` to parse files and does not expand macros by default.
+> This is because `cargo shear` uses rust-analyzer's parser to parse files and does not expand macros by default.

 To expand macros: